Places to Visit in London

 Notting Hill

-You should plan 2 – 4 hours
+Recommended time to visit: 2 – 4 hours

-Guided walking tour through Notting Hill
+Book a guided walking tour through Notting Hill

-London insider tips that are worth visiting:
+London insider tips that are really worthwhile:

 • China Town